 Qt Remote Objects Replica

-.pro file, this makes the generation part of the build process), but it is a complete type.
-There is no public constructor, you need to use the QRemoteObjectNode::acquire template function to create the Replica instance.
+.pro file, this makes the generation part of the build process.
+Although only a header is generated, it's a complete type.
+There is no public constructor, so you need to use the QRemoteObjectNode::acquire template function to create the Replica instance.

 An important difference between these two ways of creating replicas is the behavior before the replica is initialized.
-Since a dynamic replica only gets a metaObject after initialization, it basically has no API before initialization.
-No properties, and no signals to connect slots to.
+Since a dynamic replica only gets a metaObject after initialization, it has basically no API before initialization -- no properties, and no signals to connect slots to.

-If, at a later time, the replica's node gets notified that the requested source is available from a connected node, it will at that point request the source and start the initialization process.
+If, at a later time, the replica's node gets notified that the requested source is available from a connected node, at that point it will request the source and start the initialization process.

-© 2019 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
+© 2021 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd. in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.